microsoft/msix-packaging/tdf-guidance.md

   </Dependencies>
 ```

 **MinVersion** and **MaxVersionTested** are required fields in the manifest and they need to conform the quad notation(#.#.#.#).
-If you are only using the MSIX packaging SDK for only non-Windows 10 platforms, you can simply use '0.0.0.0' as the **MinVersion** and **MaxVersionTested** as the versions.
+If you are only using the MSIX SDK for only non-Windows 10 platforms, you can simply use '0.0.0.0' as the **MinVersion** and **MaxVersionTested** as the versions.

 ## How to effectively use the same package on all platforms (Windows 10 and non-Windows 10)

-To make the most of the MSIX Packaging SDK, you will need to build the package in a way that will be deployed like an app package on Windows 10 and at the same time supported on other platforms.
+To make the most of the MSIX SDK, you will need to build the package in a way that will be deployed like an app package on Windows 10 and at the same time supported on other platforms.
 On Windows 10, you can build the package as an app extension.
 To find more information about App Extensions and how they can help make your app extensible - [you will find it here](https://blogs.msdn.microsoft.com/appinstaller/2017/05/01/introduction-to-app-extensions/).

 In the above manifest file, you will notice within the AppExtension element, there is a section for Properties.
 There is no validation performed in this section of the manifest file.
 This allows developers to specify the required metadata between extension and host/client app.